jacopoantonello/dmlib/README.md

       Python as well as some necessary scientific libraries.
     - [Build Tools for Visual Studio](https://go.microsoft.com/fwlink/?linkid=840931).
-Note that this is not *Visual Studio* itself, but just the command-line interface *Build Tools for Visual Studio 2019*.
+Note that this is not *Visual Studio* ifself, but the command-line interface *Build Tools for Visual Studio 2019*.
 You can find that under *Tools for Visual Studio*.
+During the installation use the default configuration but make sure that the *Windows 10 SDK* and the *C++ x64/x86 build tools* options are enabled.
     - [Git](https://git-scm.com/download/win).
 This is necessary for the automatic version numbering of this package.
 Also, make sure you choose *Git from the command line and also 3rd-party software* in *Adjusting